AUDIE CORNISH, HOST:

 The city of Gary, Indiana has stood as a symbol of the decline of the Rust Belt.
 The former steel town is battered and depopulated.
-Well, now its mayor is looking for ways to rebuild Gary and she reached across state lines to ask a neighbor for help, Richard M. Daley, the former and longest serving mayor of Chicago.
+Well, now its mayor is looking for ways to rebuild Gary and she reached across state lines to ask a neighbor for help, Richard M. Daley, the former and longest-serving mayor of Chicago.

 NPR's Cheryl Corley reports.

 CHERYL CORLEY, BYLINE: Gary, Indiana is about 30 miles southeast of its big city neighbor, Chicago.
 It's a steel mill town that's seen much better days.
-Add on a bright sunny day, Mayor Karen Freeman-Wilson is walking a neighborhood looking for dumpsites and abandoned homes.
+And on a bright sunny day, Mayor Karen Freeman-Wilson is walking a neighborhood looking for dumpsites and abandoned homes.

-MAYOR KAREN FREEMAN-WILSON: Hi, how are you?
+MAYOR KAREN FREEMAN-WILSON: Hey, how are you?

 CHERYL NELSON: Good.
 Good.

-CORLEY: She stops to chat with Cheryl Nelson, a long time Gary resident unloading groceries from her car.
+CORLEY: She stops to chat with Cheryl Nelson, a longtime Gary resident unloading groceries from her car.
 Nelson lives across the street from a gutted house.

-FREEMAN-WILSON: How long ago?
+FREEMAN-WILSON: Right, I see.
+How long ago?

-NELSON: About last year may be or November.
+NELSON: About last year maybe or November.

-FREEMAN-WILSON: You do know are the people that went?
+FREEMAN-WILSON: You know where the people went?